 The average wedding Ireland costs €25,000 to €28,000.
 However, every wedding is different.

 You can easily plan an unforgettable, intimate wedding without spending a fortune.
 The first step is to set an estimated budget.
 Decide how much you can afford to spend or how much your parents are willing to spend.
+Check here to know how much does a wedding planner cost.

 The cost of a wedding can easily skyrocket as you arrange catering, select a venue, and start filling out your guest list.
 A budget helps you keep the costs within reason.